manojnd9/rtsp-object-detection/README.md

      as jpg file.
 For now, the frames are stored in the local disk, for later it can be pushed to s3 buckets with proper partitioning.
    - Year, Month, Day and Session_ID is used to partion the folders to store the frames.
 It makes querying certain session data very fast.

+## Database

+PostgreSQL along with SQLAlchemy is used to manage the database storing and database sessions.
+This combination gives the advantage over schema control, querying and maintainace via alembic migrations.